Liam Shotton

 Liam Shotton (born 28 May 1987) is an English footballer who plays as a striker.
-He plays for Tiong Bahru FC in the National Football League Division 1, the second tier of Singapore football.
+He plays for Jungfrau Punggol FC in the Singapore Football League Division 1, the second tier of Singapore football.

 Career

 Having played in non-League football in England, Shotton joined S. League side Hougang United in January 2013.
 He went on to make 28 appearances in all competitions for Hougang, scoring five times.

+Shotton won National Football League Division One Player of the Year and received the prize at FAS Nite 2019 on 31 October 2019.

 Personal life

-He is the elder brother of Middlesbrough player Ryan Shotton.
+He is the elder brother of Hanley Town player/manager Ryan Shotton.